-Providing sustained, reliable and adequate educational funding for Alaska's students.
-Education funding with increases necessary to sustain current programs, adequate transportation systems, and promising new programs should not be a year-to-year issue.
+Providing an increase to the Base Student Allocation (BSA) and forward funding of education for Alaska's students.
+Education funding with increases necessary to sustain current programs and promising new programs should not be a year-to-year issue.
 By providing forward funding, with regular increases to the Base Student Allocation (BSA), districts can better plan to meet its students' needs.
 KPBSD recommends that the legislature direct its education committees to advance a new three-year funding plan.